Bharatanatyam: Sequence of dances

 The Padam is next.
-This is the stage of reverence, of simplicity, of abhinaya (expression) of the solemn spiritual message or devotional religious prayer (bhakti).
-The music is lighter, the chant intimate, the dance emotional.
-The choreography attempts to express rasa (emotional taste) and a mood, while the recital may include items such as a keertanam (expressing devotion), a javali (expressing divine love) or something else.
+This is the stage of reverence, simplicity, and abhinaya (expression) of a solemn spiritual message or devotional religious prayer (bhakti).
+The music is lighter, the chant intimate, and the dance emotional.
+The choreography attempts to express rasa (emotional taste) and a mood, while the recital may include items such as a keertanam (expressing devotion), a javali (expressing divine love) or other devotional pieces.